StartArticlesCan betting sites be held liable for the participation of minors on their platforms?

 Maria Eduarda Calcagnotto Michelon of Light

-Maria Eduarda Calcagnotto Michelon of Light - bachelor's degree in Law, works in the areas of Civil and Banking Law at the Alceu Machado Sperb & Bonat Cordeiro law firm
+Maria Eduarda Calcagnotto Michelon da Luz - Bachelor of Law, works in the areas of Civil and Banking Law at the Alceu Machado Sperb & Bonat Cordeiro law firm.

 RELATED ARTICLES